top of page

 The District of Irvington

-Irvington is a suburb of Indianapolis located on the western edge of Warren Township, approximately five miles east of downtown.
+Irvington is a historic suburb of Indianapolis located on the western edge of Warren Township, approximately five miles east of downtown.
 The district is roughly bounded by:

 • North: East 10th Street